openframeworks/ofBook/chapters/version_control_with_git/chapter.md

 ########################   |local.properties   |.csettings
 ```

-This might look like magic to you, but let us just continue for now, you can always look up more information on the `.gitignore` syntax later, for example [here](http://git-scm.com/docs/gitignore).
+This might look like magic to you, but let us just continue, for now, you can always look up more information on the `.gitignore` syntax later, for example [here](http://git-scm.com/docs/gitignore).

 #### `git status`